APRIL-AIGC/awesome-optimizer/README.md

 ---

-**🔥Add Your Paper in our Survey!!!!!**
+**🔥Add Your Paper in our Survey!!!!!
 [-] You are welcome to give us an issue or PR for your optimizer work !!!!!

-[-] Note that: Due to the huge paper in Arxiv, we are sorry to cover all in our survey.
+[-] Note that: Due to the huge paper in arXiv, we are sorry to cover all in our survey.
 You can directly present a PR into this repo and we will record it for next version update of our survey.

 **🔥New**
  - **[2026.04.13]** We update GitHub to record the available paper by the end of 2026/4/13.